collapsed-stacks/startups/questions/13177/marketing-techniques-for-targeting-young-people-between-14-and-24.md

 - tagged: `marketing`, `social-networking`, `user-acquisition`
 - score: 0

-<p>I've built up a social network that could, at least in my opinion, revolutionize the whole social networking industry because it has innovative functions and market research has shown that people find it amazing.
+I've built up a social network that could, at least in my opinion, revolutionize the whole social networking industry because it has innovative functions and market research has shown that people find it amazing.
 My problem: I'm just 16 and I don't have any money that I could spend on advertising.
-Therefor I've spend a lot of time making my product as engaging as possible and I'm trying to get in a viral growth engine so that the users share the app by themselves.</p>
+Therefor I've spend a lot of time making my product as engaging as possible and I'm trying to get in a viral growth engine so that the users share the app by themselves.

-<p>I'd like to target especially the generation Snapchat, that means young people between 14 and 24.</p>
+I'd like to target especially the generation Snapchat, that means young people between 14 and 24.

-<p>Do you guys know any special techniques, ways that similar startups have achieved growth or special strategies to acquire users in this target group for nearly no money?</p>
+Do you guys know any special techniques, ways that similar startups have achieved growth or special strategies to acquire users in this target group for nearly no money?

-<p>Thanks for every answer!</p>
+Thanks for every answer!

 ## Answer 13184